HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 (the) BOX: Television.

-BUGGER: similar to the American 'damn!'
-Can also be used as 'bugger all' meaning 'nothing'.
+BUGGER: (POSSIBLY RUDE) similar to the American 'damn!'
+Can also be used as 'bugger all' meaning 'nothing', or towards someone who's not too bright - as in 'Silly Bugger!').

 BUM: rear end, bottom.